hxseven/htmlSQL/README.md

 * Enhance the HTML parser
 * Test htmlSQL with invalid and bad HTML files
 * Replace the ugly `eval()` method for the WHERE statement with an own method
-* More error checks
+* Add more error checks
+* Add unit tests
-* Include the LIMIT function/method like in SQL
+* Add a LIMIT function like in SQL

 Author